 - positron emission tomography (PET) scan

 If a tumor is found, a small piece of tissue might be taken for study.
 This is called a biopsy.
 A biopsy allows your doctor to see if tumor cells are cancerous or benign.
 Most adrenal tumors are non-cancerous.

 Your doctor will develop a treatment plan based on your condition, sex, age and overall physical health.
-He may also stage your cancer.
-Staging tells your doctor how advanced your cancer is.
-This can help determine the right treatment.
+The doctor may also stage your cancer.
+Staging tells your doctor how advanced your cancer is and can help determine the right treatment.